cncf/k8s-conformance/faq.md

 ## How can I track issues that have been opened regarding certification?

-When a platform or distribution fails certification, the issue could be in the implementation or in the conformance tests.
+When a product fails certification, the issue could be in the implementation or in the conformance tests.
 We use a [tracking issue](https://github.com/cncf/k8s-conformance/issues/27) to record issues with the tests.